EnglishEnglish

 • and long-term contamination on surfaces

-• insulator material quality,
+• insulator material quality and comparative tracking index,

 • terminal spacing,